-I know for myself and my mother (we both have a dry mouth) we go nowhere without a water bottle.
+I know for myself and my mother (we both have dry mouths) and go nowhere without a water bottle.
 I know this is a shameless link to a water bottle because of how many are there on the market but just take a look because I am obsessed with it.

 This water bottle is 8 oz, the perfect size for me when I am running errands or going out quickly.
 My mom got it, and when I saw it I couldn’t resist!!!
-I got the pink one as you can see in the photo a bit above!
+I got the pink one, as seen in the photo a bit above!
 I get compliments on it all the time… and who compliments a water bottle?!

 Have fluids with meals